TCLamnidis/BareBonesBash/README.md

 compression saves disk space, so we can have more files stored on our system.

 An everyday example of the benefits of compression comes from music.
-To keep the calculations smaller we'll take a time machiene back to 2001 when having one of these things made you instantly popular and better geared than James Bond (tech-savvy Pierce Brosnan, not the trigger-happy Daniel Craig):
+To keep the calculations smaller we'll take a time machine back to 2001 when having one of these things made you instantly popular and better geared than James Bond (tech-savvy Pierce Brosnan, not the trigger-happy Daniel Craig):